Realiserad/fish-ai/README.md

 mention (as long as the file is readable), and when you explain or autocomplete a command, the manpage of the current command is provided to the LLM for reference.

+`fish-ai` can also send an exerpt of your command line history when autocompleting a command.
+This is disabled by default.

 Finally, to fix the previous command, the previous commandline buffer, along with any terminal output and the corresponding exit code is sent